Tennis-Muguruza beats Azarenka to reach U.S. Open fourth round | Sports-Games

 Garbine Muguruza pushed past one of the best players to ever grace the Flushing Meadows hardcourts on Friday, taming Victoria Azarenka 6-4 3-6 6-2 to reach the fourth round of the U.S. Open for only the second time.
 Muguruza, a Grand Slam winner at the French Open and Wimbledon, has never enjoyed much success in New York exiting in either the first or second round in seven of her previous eight visits.

+Both have a pair of Grand Slams on their resumes and split four career meetings.
+The one big difference being their U.S. Open results.

+"This year I just prepared well and say, 'Hey, at some point it's going to change, this might be the year'," said Muguruza.
+"I feel also having went through those couple of first tough matches gave me also the feeling that I can do well here.
+"I think going through the first rounds always gives you that confidence.

-The victory sets up what should be an intriguing fourth round clash between Muguruza and eighth seeded Czech Barbora Krejcikova, who advanced with a 6-4 6-2 win over Russian lucky loser Kamilla Rakhimova.
+"In the previous years I didn't manage to go through those opening rounds."
+The victory sets up what should be an intriguing fourth round clash between Muguruza and eighth seeded French Open champion Barbora Krejcikova, who advanced with a 6-4 6-2 win over Russian lucky loser Kamilla Rakhimova.

+"I know her game," said Muguruza.
+"She has way more confidence now after winning a slam.
+I can feel it in her shots.
+"It's a good round of 16.
+It's one of the hottest players right now, so good.
+That's the players I want to face."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)